-Toby Ord is a moral philosopher at Oxford University.
+Toby Ord is a Senior Research Fellow in Philosophy at Oxford University.
 His work focuses on the big picture questions facing humanity.
 What are the most important issues of our time?
 How can we best address them?

 Toby has advised the World Health Organization, the World Bank, the World Economic Forum, the US National Intelligence Council, the UK Prime Minister’s Office, Cabinet Office, and Government Office for Science.
 His work has been featured more than a hundred times in the national and international media.